Breakpoint based online anomaly detection: Empirical Assessment of FDR control

-An anomaly detector based on breakpoint detection has been proposed in Section~\ref{sec:high-level}.
-The core components have been separately elaborated and evaluated in Sections~\ref{sec:breakpoint}, \ref{sec:score}, \ref{sec:uncertainty}, \ref{sec:calibration} and \ref{sec:threshold} .
-In this section, the performance of the whole anomaly detector is assessed.
-The experiments are conducted in several steps.
+An anomaly detector based on breakpoint detection has been proposed in Section~\ref{sec:method-description}.
+The core components are described separately in the Appendix.
+The theoretical results are introduced in Section~\ref{sec:th-results}.
+In this section, the empirical performance of the whole anomaly detector is assessed.
+The experiments are conducted in two steps.
 First, the anomaly detector is applied to several synthetic time series.
 The flexibility of the detector is evaluated and the roles played by the kernel and the atypicity score are highlighted.
-Second, the anomaly detector is applied by choosing different hyperparameters involved in the core components, not necessarily the same as those proposed in the previous analyses.
-The relevance of the different components and their associated analyses are evaluated.
-Third, the anomaly detector is applied by replacing some estimators with true knowledge in order to explore more deeply the reasons for the errors made by the anomaly detector.
-Finally, the anomaly detector is evaluated against alternative anomaly detectors.
+Then, the anomaly detector is applied by replacing some estimators with true knowledge in order to explore more deeply the reasons for the errors made by the anomaly detector.
+More details about the experiments can be found in the Supplementary Materials.
+Furthermore, in the next section, the anomaly detector is evaluated against alternative anomaly detectors.

 An experimental framework is designed to conduct the experiments and to evaluate different aspects of the anomaly detector.
 The framework described in Section~\ref{sec:exp-frame} is adapted for different time series and anomaly detector parameters.